-The Reality: Homeschoolers socialize indiscriminately.
+The Reality: Homeschoolers socialize more broadly.

 There is some truth to the idea that homeschoolers socialize differently than their public school peers.
 However, it doesn’t mean they they aren’t social, or don’t have good (even great) social skills.
-The reality is that homeschoolers socialize more indiscriminately.
+The reality is that homeschoolers socialize more broadly.
 They spent a lot of time with adults, as well as with children of a variety of ages (not just those in their own age group).